dullhunk/book/computinged/getting-started.md

 # Getting started on your computing education projects

+> DISCLAIMER: This is a draught version, some sections are still in note form and imcomplete

 If you are starting a [final year undergraduate project in computer science education](https://goo.gl/z9Hs9x), here are some useful resources to help you make a flying start in September and keep you going throughout the academic year.
 You can link directly to this document using the shortcut [git.io/computinged](http://git.io/computinged)

 ## Joining in